ViharaJ/Shell-DV/README.md

 ### Figuring out what calls you'll need
 Now, everything should be connected and working due to the default settings.
-From now on, we'll just be working the last terminal.All the available calls  for dv-control can be found [here](https://dv-runtime.inivation.com/master/runtime/usage/dv-control.html#command-line-interface).
+From now on, we'll just be working the last terminal.
+All the available calls  for dv-control can be found [here](https://dv-runtime.inivation.com/master/runtime/usage/dv-control.html#command-line-interface).

 Your just need to call `dump_tree`.
 This will show you all the modules used in the "mainloop"(your process/project) and also available modules.